 Other factors that determine the price of an iguana

-I’ve already gone over the fact that different kinds of iguanas command a different price, but there are other factors at play that determine the price of an iguana.
+I’ve already gone over the fact that different kinds of iguanas command a different prices, but there are other factors at play that determine the price of an iguana.

 - Supply and demand: Blue iguanas are much more expensive than green iguanas, but why is that?
 The main reason is supply and demand.
 There’s less supply of the blue than the green iguanas which drives the price up.